techgnosis/hypervisors/readme.md

-# CPU and memory virtualization
+# Hardware
 * Intel VT-x and AMD-V
+  * Creates a new privilege level (root mode) with more access than ring 0.
+The VMM is in root mode and so it can intercept specific assembly instructions from the guest OS or interrupts goint to the guest OS
+  * hardware managed memory mapping between host and guest
+* Intel VT-d and AMD-Vi
+  * IOMMU is a hardware component that allows for PCI Passthrough
 * Linux KVM
   * /dev/kvm
-* Apple Hypervisor Framework (HF) API
+* Apple Hypervisor Framework (HF)
-* IOMMU
+  * API
-  * Hardware component that allows for PCI Passthrough
-  * Intel VT-d and AMD-Vi

-# machine virtualization
+# VMMs (Virtual Machine Managers)
-Use KVM or HF and implement VirtIO backends
+Use KVM or HF, emulate a few key devices, and implement VirtIO backends

 * Apple Virtualization Framework (VF) API
 * qemu